+The Company measures the loss allowance at an amount equal to the lifetime expected credit losses as required under a simplified approach for trade receivables that do not contain a financing component.
 The Company's approach to expected credit losses ("ECL") reflects a probability-weighted outcome, the time value of money and reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
-Significant financial difficulties of the counterparty, probability that the counterparty will enter bankruptcy or financial re-organisation and default in payments are all considered indicators that a loss allowance may be required.
+Significant financial difficulties of the counterparty, probability that the counterparty will enter bankruptcy or financial re-organisation and default in payments are all considered indicators for increases in credit risks.
+If the credit risk increases to the point that it is considered to be credit impaired, interest income will be calculated based on the gross carrying amount adjusted for the loss allowance.
+Any contractual payment which is more than 90 days past due is considered credit impaired.

-to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2019 (continued)
+to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2020 (continued)